phaserjs/phaser/README.md

 * If you used a single Game configuration object and didn't specify the enableDebug property it would crash on Debug.preUpdate (thanks @luizbills #1053)
 * The P2.World.postBroadphaseHandler now checks if the returned pairs array is empty or not before processing it (thanks @wayfu #934)
 * Tilemap.hasTile now checks the Tile.index value and will return false if the index is -1 (i.e. a non-active tile) (thanks @elgansayer #859)
+* Sound.restart used to cause the Sound to double-up if it was already playing when called.
+Now correctly stops the sound before restarting it (thanks @wombatbuddy #1136)

 ### p2.js 0.6.0 Changes and New Features